syncthing/docs/specs/bep-v1.rst

-**Block Indexes** is a list of positive integers, where each integer represents the index of the block in the FileInfo structure Blocks array that has become available for downloads.
+**Block Indexes** is a list of positive integers, where each integer represents the index of the block in the FileInfo structure Blocks array that has become available for download.
-For example an integer with with value 3 represents that the data defined in the third BlockInfo structure of the FileInfo structure of that file is now available.
+For example an integer with with value 3 represents that the data defined in the fourth BlockInfo structure of the FileInfo structure of that file is now available.
 Please note that matching should be done on **Name** AND **Version**.
-Furthermore, each update received is incremental, for example the initial update structure might contain indexes 0, 1, 2, an update 5 seconds later might contain indexes 3, 4, 5 which should be appended to the original list, which implies that blocks 0-6 are currently available.
+Furthermore, each update received is incremental, for example the initial update structure might contain indexes 0, 1, 2, an update 5 seconds later might contain indexes 3, 4, 5 which should be appended to the original list, which implies that blocks 0-5 are currently available.

-Blocks are downloaded in random order, therefore block indexes MAY NOT grow in an incrementing order.
+Block indexes MAY be added in any order.

-Value of **Version** changing between update messages implies that the file has changed, and that any indexes previously advertised are no longer available.
-The list of available block indexes MUST BE replaced (rather than appended) with the indexes specified in this message.
+An implementation MUST NOT assume that block indexes are added in any specific order.

 **Forget** bit being set implies that the file that was previously advertised is no longer available, therefore the list of block indexes should be truncated.

 Messages with **Forget** bit set MUST NOT have any block indexes.

+Any update message which is being sent for a different **Version** of the same file name must be preceeded with an update message for the old version of that file with the **Forget** bit set.

+As a safeguard on the receiving side, value of **Version** changing between update messages implies that the file has changed, and that any indexes previously advertised are no longer available.
+The list of available block indexes MUST be replaced (rather than appended) with the indexes specified in this message.

 XDR
 ~~~